sajomac/AutoTree/README.md

 AutoTree is a Python-based machine learning pipeline that automates the training and evaluation of regression and classification models using HistGradientBoostingRegressor and HistGradientBoostingClassifier from scikit-learn.
 It automatically determines reasonable hyperparameter options based on the provided dataset and performs a grid search to identify the optimal set of hyperparameters.
 The pipeline streamlines data preprocessing, feature engineering, model training, evaluation, visualization, and model saving.

+All of this can be done with a single command.
+See the Tree_Example.ipynb for performance accross iris, diabetes, titanic, digits, california_housing, wine and breast_cancer datasets.

 ## Features

 ### Data Preprocessing